-Settlement reached in utility case, rates for customers could drop
+Settlement reached in utility case; rates for customers could drop

 OKLAHOMA CITY - Parties involved in an ongoing OG&E rate case have reached a rate reduction settlement, officials announced Wednesday.

-According to Attorney General Mike Hunter, the $64 million settlement with OG&E will result in lower utility bills for customers starting July if ultimately approved by the Oklahoma Corporation Commission.
+AG Hunter said, initially, OG&E requested for rates to be increased while his office called for a $99 million decrease.

+"For OG&E to agree to this deal is monumental.
+It illustrates why the company is one of our state's best corporate citizens," Hunter said.
+"Parties involved in the case were the Attorney General's Office, Public Utility Division of the Oklahoma Corporation Commission, OG&E and the OG&E shareholders association."

 The settlement figure is in addition to expected savings from a federal corporate income cut.
-In December, Hunter filed motions regarding file of Oklahoma’s leading utility companies including OG&E after an overhaul on federal income taxes was signed into law.
+In December, Hunter filed motions regarding file of Oklahoma's leading utility companies, including OG&E after an overhaul on federal income taxes was signed into law.

-Hunter said the five companies would save $100 million annually and argued consumer rates should be reduced to amounts which reflected that.

 With the new settlement announced Wednesday and savings from the federal income tax cut, the AG's office said standard residential customers of OG&E will see an average reduction of $18.71 on their bills in July.
 Average savings for the months following will be around $4.44.